rachel-r-han/rachel-r-han.github.io/fieldwork-archive.md

 <p>
-How do artifacts, replicas, and restoration practices create connections between past and present?
+How do artifacts, replicas, and conservation practices create connections with the past?
 </p>

 <a href="/research-material/">
-Explore →
+Explore Research →
 </a>